rancher/docs/content/rke/latest/en/config-options/secrets-encryption/_index.md

 ```
 ### Managed At-Rest Data Encryption.

-Enabling and disabling at-rest data encryption in Kubernetes a relatively complex process that requires several steps to be performed by they Kubernetes cluster administrator.
-The managed configuration aims to reduced this overhead and provided a simple abstraction layer to manage the process.
+Enabling and disabling at-rest data encryption in Kubernetes a relatively complex process that requires several steps to be performed by the Kubernetes cluster administrator.
+The managed configuration aims to reduce this overhead and provides a simple abstraction layer to manage the process.

 #### Enable Encryption
 Managed at-rest data encryption is disabled by default and can be enabled by using the following configuration: